 STAY COOL believes the key to regional climate change mitigation and adaptation is for action at the local level.
 Cities in California are required to develop Climate Action Plans (CAPs): comprehensive roadmaps that outline the specific, measurable and attainable activities that a jurisdiction will undertake to reduce greenhouse gas emissions.
 When CAPs are implemented effectively, our communities will show leadership in reducing emissions and will be prepared for the impacts of global warming.
-STAY COOL is working with partners at the League of Women Voters, Sierra Club, the Climate Collaborative and with other non-profits to track CAP progress and to advance climate action in our region.
+STAY COOL is working with partners at the League of Women Voters, Sierra Club, the Climate Action Campaign and with other non-profits to track CAP progress and to advance climate action in our region.

 Additional Climate Action Resources:

 Climate Action Campaign’s CAP Report Card

 Energy Policy Initiatives Center (EPIC) at the University of San Diego

 League of Women Voters – San Diego Region